CounterpartyXCP/Documentation/Tutorials/User_Tutorials/getting_started_cw.md

 ![](/_images/getting_started_cw7.png)

-**One Bitcoin address will be automatically visible once you have created your wallet:**
+**One Bitcoin address will be automatically visible once you have created your wallet.** You can learn how to create more [here](create_addresses.md) and if you would like create an Armory address, you can read more about that [here](create_armory_address.md).

 ![](/_images/getting_started_cw8.png)